 What Money Wants: An Economy of Desire (2014) by Noam Yuran is an intriguing work on the philosophy of economics.
 What follows is one of my typically adventurous book reviews.
 This will attempt to situate the theory within a broader discursive problematic, and consider how such a philosophy might support the development of a future economics.

 This is a mysterious book, and perhaps it is even mystical.
-The development of something quite original is underway here.
-A new conception of economy is emerging.
+The development of something original is underway here.
+A new conception of economy seems to be emerging.
 Distinct patterns are appearing, though there is much uncertainty concerning how this might proceed.
-So readers of such a book are implicated in a sort of midwifery, and this calls for hermeneutic reflection on the process that is underway.
+So readers of such a book are implicated in a sort of midwifery, and here I want to engage in some hermeneutic reflection on the process that is underway.

 Orthodox economics assumes a common sense rationality of the everyman.
-By assuming people are rational in some obvious way, it aligns itself with modernization ideologies related to liberal democracies and evolutionary biology.
+By assuming people are rational in some obvious way, it aligns itself with popular modernization ideologies related to liberal democracies and positivist sciences like evolutionary biology.
 Economic behavior is assumed to be rational, whether as a result of education or evolution.
-And this is a certain form of rationality, so that subjects behave like English shopkeepers, as Marx once quipped.
-This rationality can be a dignifying quality that separates civilized men from the savages.
+And this refers to a particular form of rationality, where subjects behave like English shopkeepers, as Marx once quipped.
+This rationality can be invoked as a dignifying quality that separates civilized men from the savages.

-But we know there is something awry with this model of Homo Economicus, and a future economics would have to conceive economic behavior otherwise.
-It would have to introduce some dimension of subjectivity that goes beyond this rational actor.
-Yuran’s book addresses this problem of how economic behavior might be understood otherwise.
+But we know there is something awry with this model of Homo Economicus, and a future economics has the problem of conceiving economic behavior otherwise.
+It would have to introduce some dimension of subjectivity that goes beyond this superficially rational actor.
+Yuran’s book suggests how economic behavior might be understood otherwise.
 It proposes some conceptual shifts in how we understand market behavior in relation with money.
 These shifts could have profound consequences.
-Economic rationality is not just a concern for economists, because these models are at the core of social relations, where they affect how people communicate and interpret behavior.
+And the conception of economic rationality is not just a concern for economists, because these models are at the core of social relations, where they affect how people communicate and interpret behavior.

-This book introduces a concept of the sublime into economic theory.
+This book’s innovation is to introduce the sublime into economic theory.
 The sublime is normally considered an aesthetic dimension, and there is a problematic about the relationship between economics and aesthetics.
 This area of theory is something of a polemical minefield.
 There is a legacy of animosity between bourgeois positivism and romantic aestheticism, and the move of introducing an economic sublime could easily be interpreted as another episode in the age-old logos-mythos debate.
+It seems we need to steer this discussion beyond obsolete cold war polemics.

-For negotiating through this terrain, it seems important to hold close to the problem of a future economics.
-Any viable economics ultimately can only succeed as a boring, mundane activity, and there is a danger that literary aesthetics could distract from that quotidian concerns.
-This is not to detract from Yuran’s lucid discussion of Dickens, but only to suggest perhaps a Platonistic distinction between a mathematical sublime and an aesthetic sublime.
+For negotiating through this terrain, it seems important to hold close to the practical problem of a future economics.
+Any viable economics ultimately can only succeed as a boring, mundane activity, and there is a danger that literary aesthetics could distract from its properly quotidian concerns.
+This is not to detract from Yuran’s lucid discussion of Dickens, but only to suggest perhaps a Platonistic distinction between a mathematical sublime and an aesthetic sublime, where the stakes must be carefully distributed between them.

-In this book, a “subject” or a “persona” is identified by certain gestures, or traits.
-This book is about a subject that it empties itself, that is its primary trait or gesture.
+In this book, a “subject” or a “persona” is identified by certain gestures, or traits, or manners, or values.
+This book is about a subject that it empties itself, that is a zealous attitude of self-sacrifice.
 And the operative question that guides most of the discussion is why this subject empties itself.
 I would suggest that in reading we consider this “why” as a primary question, and that further questions – such as what is it emptying itself of, how does it empty itself, where are its contents emptied too, who does it become once it is emptied – can follow later.
+This why points to ancient mysteries of sacrifice which are associated with the praxis of capital accumulation.

 This emptying is presented as an ancient habit.
 The term “personae” is the Latin word for mask, and we can imagine that a certain form of emptying is a mask that covers earlier forms of emptying.
 Though the book does not include much discussion on the longer history of this trait.
 To access some primordial sense of emptying, one section discusses a theory of excretion and anal behavior proposed by the psychoanalyst Sandor Ferenczi.
 This reference seems to have been carefully chosen from possible psychoanalytic material that could have been discussed.
 Topics like anorexia or depression, or perhaps masochism, might be suitable here.
 And in terms of ancient civilization, this trait of emptying is associated with religious asceticism.
 So there is a background on this emptying gesture, where there might be some link between religious asceticism and certain forms of psychopathology.

 This subject empties itself for the sake of objective processes, so this could be described as a gesture of self-sacrifice.
-We might think of Abraham falling on his face and uttering “Before you I am dust.”
+We might think of Abraham falling on his face and uttering “Before you I am ashes.”
 This irrational gesture is a point from which we can start to conceive the sublime as a dimension of subjectivity which an economics of the future would have to take for granted.
 This all comes from an elegant point: how can economics account for capitalism?
 How can we interpret how the capitalist gives up everything for the sake of money?
-The capitalist is presented as one who negates themself for the sake of financial accumulation.
+The liberal doxologists have avoided this question, but saying the capitalist wants other things that money can buy.
+But instead we can consided him as one who negates themself for the pure sake of financial accumulation.

 One of the remarkable features of this book is its rigorous textual methodology.
 It focuses on an intersection between three theorists: Karl Marx, Max Weber and Thorstein Veblen.
 George Simmel is in the back ground.
 Slavoj Zizek is mediating the discussion.
 In what follows here, I am not going to retrace this textual conversation.
 Though I should emphasize that the method is quite effective.
 He manages to express some of Zizek’s ideas more effectively and efficiently than Zizek has ever done.
 I think this is partly because Zizek himself gets distracted with convoluted legacy concerns (he is an “old-style Marxist”, whatever that means), whereas Yuran moves deftly after an economics of the future.